Greece: Public holidays and festivals

 According to Greek law, every Sunday of the year is a public holiday.
-Since the late '70s, Saturday also is a non-school and not working day.
+Since the late '70s, Saturday has also been a non-school and non-working day.
 In addition, there are four mandatory official public holidays: 25 March (Greek Independence Day), Easter Monday, 15 August (Assumption or Dormition of the Holy Virgin), and 25 December (Christmas).
 1 May (Labour Day) and 28 October (Ohi Day) are regulated by law as being optional but it is customary for employees to be given the day off.
-There are, however, more public holidays celebrated in Greece than announced by the Ministry of Labour each year as either obligatory or optional.
-The list of these non-fixed national holidays rarely changes and has not changed in recent decades, giving a total of eleven national holidays each year.
-In addition to the national holidays, there are public holidays that are not celebrated nationwide, but only by a specific professional group or a local community.
+There are, however, more public holidays celebrated in Greece than announced by the Ministry of Labour each year as either obligatory or optional, giving a total of eleven national holidays each year.
+In addition to the national holidays, there are public holidays that are celebrated only by a specific professional group or a local community.
 For example, many municipalities have a "Patron Saint" parallel to "Name Days", or a "Liberation Day".
-On such days it is customary for schools to take the day off.

-Notable festivals, beyond the religious feasts, include Patras Carnival, Athens Festival and local wine festivals.
+Notable festivals, beyond the religious feasts, include Patras Carnival, Athens Festival, and local wine festivals.
 The city of Thessaloniki is also home of a number of festivals and events.
 The Thessaloniki International Film Festival is one of the most important film festivals in Southern Europe.